Trevor Gillmeister: Coaching career

 Gillmeister has worked as assistant coach for the Queensland State of Origin team.
 In 2006 it was announced that he had been signed as an assistant coach by the newly formed Gold Coast Titans, who were to enter the NRL competition at the start of the 2007 season.
 Upon his signing at the club, Gillmeister commented, "It's a thrill and honour to be part of a brand new organisation.
 It's also a huge challenge but something I'm looking forward to."

 In 2008, Gillmeister was named at second-row in an all-time greatest Norths Devils team.

 Charity

-Following the death of his father Ron from mesothelioma in 2009, which he contracted while working in Gladstone in the 1970's, Gillmeister became an ambassador for the Asbestos Related Disease Support Society Queensland.
+Following the death of his father Ron from mesothelioma in 2009, which he contracted while working in Gladstone in the 1970s, Gillmeister became an ambassador for the Asbestos Related Disease Support Society Queensland.

 In 2014, Gillmeister held the "Taking an Axe to Asbestos" fundraising walk.
 Beginning in Townsville on 26 September 2014, Gillmeister walked down the Queensland coast, reaching Brisbane on 27 October 2014.

 During the walk, Gillmeister collected donations for the organisation while raising awareness of asbestos-related diseases.